Metronomy: Biography

-Pre-Metronomy

-Before Mount started writing music as Metronomy he, Gabriel and friend Kevin Hawes, who died in 2005, performed and wrote music as part of The Upsides and The Customers.

-The Upsides were a band that Joseph and Gabriel joined when still in their early teens.
-According to Joseph they "played proper original pop songs – we like to think we were the original Busted".
-The band came to an end when both guys moved to Brighton to start university.

-The Customers started out in 1996 as a studio project for Will and Gregg who lived in a neighbouring village to Joseph's and Gabriel's home in Devon, but did not enter its present form until all members had moved from Devon to Sussex.
-Will worked with Gabriel and played out live under the guise of Willis.
-The name changed to The Customers on Christmas Day 2001.
-Joseph joined the band as drummer in 2002 and they welcomed Gregg back into the line-up to complete the four piece.
+On 12 March 2024, Metronomy announced that they had signed with Ninja Tune, while simultaneously releasing a new single collaboration with Pan Amsterdam called “Nice Town”.

 Live performances

 Metronomy have toured widely throughout the UK and Europe supporting acts such as Coldplay, Bloc Party, CSS, Klaxons, Kate Nash and Justice.
 They engaged in their first headline UK tour in 2008.
 Metronomy have also played gigs in America and Canada notably at the 2007 SXSW.

-Up until April 2009, Joseph Mount's performance of keyboards, vocals, and guitar in the live band was accompanied by members Oscar Cash (keyboards, melodica and saxophone), and Gabriel Stebbing (keyboards and bass guitar).
-Since Stebbing's departure from Metronomy in 2009 their live set has been known as Metronomy 2.0 and has been highly praised by Stebbing.

-Metronomy's new band features former Lightspeed Champion drummer Anna Prior and bassist Olugbenga Adelekan.

 Metronomy's live shows include dance routines and light shows.
 Most notably they use push lights stuck to their chests.
 Mount explained: "We did our first gig in Brighton, and a few days before I saw these lights in a pound shop and I thought 'we'll whack these on our t-shirts and do some synchronised light shows!'
 I'm totally aware that some people hate it but equally I think some people enjoy it just for the fact that it's a bit of fun."

 Metronomy performed at Field Day music festival in Sydney on New Year's Day 2012 and toured the UK in February 2012 with Two Door Cinema Club, Tribes and Azealia Banks on the NME Awards Tour 2012.
 They also performed at Primavera Sound Festival in Barcelona in May 2014, at Rock Werchter in Belgium in June 2014 and at Festival No.6 at Portmeirion, Wales in September 2015.

-In June 2022, Metronomy appeared at the Glastonbury Festival.
+In June 2022, Metronomy appeared at Glastonbury Festival.